thiagoalmeidasa/xkfetch/README.md

 dependencies
 ============

-xkfetch depends on feh and curl, both of which should be available via your package manager.
+xkfetch depends on feh and curl, both of which should be available via your package manager

 installation
 ============